cinemast/libpubsub-cpp/README.md

 ## Build from source

-The framework currently only works under UNIX based environments.
+The framework currently only supports UNIX based environments.

 ### 1. Install the dependencies